druid-io/druid-io.github.io/use-cases.md

 Druid provides [exactly once consumption semantics](/docs/latest/development/extensions-core/kafka-ingestion) from Apache Kafka and is commonly used as a sink for event-oriented Kafka topics.

 Druid also works well for batch data sets.
-Organizations have deployed Druid to accelerate queries and power applications where the input data are static files.
+Organizations have deployed Druid to accelerate queries and power applications where the input data is one or more static files.
 Druid is a great fit if you are developing a user-facing application and you want your users to be able to self service their own questions.

 ## Network flows